-Governance is a key element of the leadership and management of the Trust itself and of the schools individually and collectively.
-We take it very seriously indeed.
+Governance is a key element of the leadership and management of the Griffin Schools Trust (GST) itself and of the schools individually and collectively.
+Please click here to see our Governance Structure.

-The Trust (itself accountable to DfE) is the ultimate body to whom schools are directly accountable and it delegates autonomy to each Local Governing Body (LGB) or Improvement Board (IB) according to the Scheme of Delegation.
-The more successful a school is in serving all its pupils, (measured by outcomes, pupil engagement in school life and the richness of the experiences offered to them), the more autonomous its LGB.
+The Trust (itself accountable to DfE) is the body to whom schools are directly accountable.
+It delegates autonomy to each Local Governing Board/Body (LGB) or School Improvement Board (SIB) according to the Scheme of Delegation

-The role is very different from that of a governor in a Local Authority school, recognising that the Head is the school’s Chief Executive and the Board is there to advise, support and challenge through appropriate channels and to show the impact that governance is having on the school’s progress.
-As in the world of non-executive directors, GST governors are expected to bring their skills to bear and to work in co-operation and collaboration with the staff team, the whole Local Governing Body/Improvement Board and the Trust to bring about rapid and lasting improvement for the pupils they serve.
-Schools are treated equally and equitably and there are no hidden agendas.
-In practical terms governors usually meet less frequently with the Head, have fewer committees serviced by the school and more Working Groups run by the LGB itself according to their own and the school’s Development Plans.
+The role is very different from that of a Governor in a Local Authority school, recognising that the Head is the school’s Chief Executive and the Board is there to advise, support and challenge through appropriate channels and to evidence the impact that governance is having on the school’s progress.
+As in the world of non-executive directors, GST Governors are expected to bring their skills to bear and to work in co-operation and collaboration with the staff team, the whole Local Governing Body and the Trust to bring about rapid and sustained improvement for the pupils they serve.

 The Stantonbury Improvement Board is:

 - Trevor Edinborough – Safeguarding

 - Liz Lewis

 Trevor Edinborough – Safeguarding